All Episodes

 So there's all kinds of possibilities here.

-The desire to corrupt it because it's a threat.
+But don't ignore the last one, the desire to corrupt it, because it's a threat.

-Bill Gates, Obama doesn't have enough power.
+By the way, one quick thing, Bill Gates, Obama doesn't have enough power.

-Doesn't that sort of prove the limbaugh theorem as well?
+Doesn't that sort of prove the Limbaugh theorem as well?

-That a guy like Gates can come along and actually think Obama doesn't have enough power in the midst of all of this damage Obama is causing.
+That a guy like Gates Can come along and actually think Obama doesn't have enough power in the midst of all of this damage Obama is causing.

 Limbaugh theorem works even on the super wealthy.